Practice Makes Experts

 “Nothing can help the person who does not practice.”
 I read that in a Forbes article about public speaking tips.
 It made me stop and think about how easy it is to look at someone you admire and think they are a natural at something.
 The truth is that they worked very hard to be so awe-inspiring.

-While it’s likely that highly talented people possess genetic factors that play an important role in their successes, training is necessary to become an expert.
+While there is debate over how much our innate abilities play a role in our successes, it’s clear that training is necessary to become an expert.
 And with any kind of training, practice is key to honing one’s craft.

 My first full-time job after college was as a high school teacher.
 I had some practice during my schooling, but not enough to make me a true expert on the subject matter, and not enough to confidently manage classrooms of 28 different personalities 5 times a day.
 And then, there I was on day one, alone, responsible for over 100 students a day, and running the show.